-Students from both Rhodes State College and The Ohio State University at Lima are encouraged to participate in any of the student activities and athletic programming available on campus.
+Rhodes State College provides opportunities for extra-curricular activities, social events, and competitive athletic programs.
+Rhodes State College students are encouraged to participate in any of the following activities on campus.

 Rhodes State College and The Ohio State University at Lima are members of the Ohio Regional Campus Conference (ORCC) and compete with other regional campus teams throughout the year.
 Before each season, open tryouts are held for each sport.
 The ORCC team sports include women’s volleyball, and basketball; and men’s basketball, golf and baseball.
 All teams compete in a state tournament at the end of their respective seasons.
 For a student to be eligible to play, they must take a minimum of seven credit hours during the semester of participation, and maintain a GPA of 1.7 or greater per Ohio Regional Campus Conference regulation.

 Intramural and Recreational Programs